-This Celtic girls name is made up of the marriage of ‘caol’ (which means ‘slender’) and ‘fionn’ (which means ‘fair’).
+This Celtic girl name is made up of the marriage of ‘caol’ (meaning ‘slender’) and ‘fionn’ (meaning ‘fair’).
 Together this is to be the name of a girl who is slender and fair, at least according to the Gaelic language.

 14. Caoimhe – phonetically: qwee-vuh or key-vah

-This popular Irish girls name derives from the Gaelic word ‘caomh’, which can have a variety of splendid meanings, such as ‘graceful, gentle, or beautiful’.
+This popular Irish girl name derives from the Gaelic word ‘caomh’, which can have a variety of splendid meanings, such as ‘graceful’, ‘gentle’, or ‘beautiful’.

 It can look like quite the tongue twister, but it is actually quite an easy one to pronounce!